saltkid/tbg/docs/remove_command_usage.md

 default_stretch: uniform
 default_opacity: 0.1
 ```
 It removed the flags of `path/to/images/dir1`.
-This is because if we removed opacity, `center uniform 0.5` would've been replaced with `center uniform 0.1`.
-When removing flags, **tbg** performs a final check to see if all flags of a path is equal to the default flag fields.
-In this case, it is so **tbg** just removed it.
+This is because if we removed opacity, all three would've been blank.
+In this case, **tbg** will just remove the flags of `path/to/images/dir`.

-But that seems a lot of prompts just to get rid of flags of one path.
-See next walkthrough for a "shortcut"
+But that seems a lot of prompts just to get rid of all the flags of one path.
+See next walkthrough for a *"shortcut"*

 ### Removing all flags from a path
 Let's use this config: